gregzaal/avc-wiki/string-manipulation.md

 ## "Font"s

-There is no way to change the font of any channel name in discord, however we there are some font-like characters in Unicode that we can convert normal characters too.
+There is no way to change the font of any channel name in discord, however we there are some font-like characters in Unicode that we can convert normal characters to.

 If you're combining string manipulations (using `+` between them), be sure to add the font last as they don't play nice with the other operations.